HC grants interim protection from coercive action to SpiceJet promoter Ajay Singh in fraud case | Law-Order

 The Delhi High Court on Thursday granted interim protection from arrest to SpiceJet promoter Ajay Singh in a case of an alleged fraud related to the transfer of shares of the airline to certain individuals.

-''No coercive action till the next date of hearing,'' said Justice Anoop Kumar Mendiratta who listed Singh's anticipatory bail application in the case for further consideration on May 24.
+"No coercive action shall be taken against the petitioner till next date of hearing and NBWs, if any, issued in this regard by the Competent Authority are stayed," ordered Justice Anoop Kumar Mendiratta who listed Singh's anticipatory bail application in the case for further consideration on May 24.

-The court directed Singh to join the investigation and keep the disputed shares frozen in the meantime.
+The court directed Singh to join the investigation and keep the disputed shares secured and give an undertaking in this regard to the investigating agency.
+The court said that the dispute between the parties appeared to be of a civil nature and it "cannot be ignored that the petitioner is a Chairman and Managing Director of SpiceJet Airlines and has deep social roots in the society".
+"It is imperative to consider that the petitioner has already joined the investigation and if he is not likely to abscond, in that event, custodial interrogation should be avoided, specifically when the dispute appears to be civil in nature," the court said in its order.
+The judge further noted that there was no criminal antecedent except for the FIRs concerning the transactions and the "considerations" for the share transfer which were "surreptitiously deposited on behalf of the complainant have already been credited back in the respective accounts".

-The trial court had rejected Singh's anticipatory bail application last month, stating that it did not find sufficient grounds to grant relief to him in view of the overall facts and circumstances of the case and the gravity of the offence.
+"Merely because the petitioner has travelled as per the preschedule commitment, it cannot be assumed that he is a flight risk," the court further said.
+In a statement issued after the pronouncement, the SpiceJet Promoter said that he "will continue to extend full cooperation in the matter to bring this mischievous complaint to a close".

 He has stated that Singh even returned the sum of Rs 10 lakh which was given to him by the complainant for the transfer of shares after the same could not materialise on account of a separate pending dispute before an arbitral tribunal and that he was willing to ''secure and set aside separately'' the number of shares in question in the investigation.